Drift vs Shift: Decoupling Trends and Changepoint Analysis: Methodology

 \subsection{Selecting the Optimal Number of Changepoints}

-As seen in Equations \ref{dec_loss} and \ref{pen}, we utilize a penalty functions indexed by a penalty parameter $\lambda$.
+As seen in \eqref{dec_loss} and \eqref{pen}, we utilize a penalty function indexed by a parameter $\lambda$.
+The value of $\lambda$ plays a critical role in the final selection of the number of changepoints.
 As $\lambda$ approaches 0, there would be no enforcement of sparsity and every point will be treated as a changepoint.
 As $\lambda$ approaches $\infty$, all $\{\bigtriangleup^D \widetilde{\beta}_t\}$ will be 0 and no changepoint will be detected.
-The value of $\lambda$ plays a critical role in the final selection of the number of changepoints.
 Typically, with a penalized loss function, cross-validation is used to select the penalty parameter.
 However, in the case for the proposed decoupled approach, since the loss is taken over the posterior estimate for the latent parameter $\{\beta_t\}$, the MCMC samples can be utilized in identifying the optimal set of changepoints.
-We propose using the following methodology to select the optimal number of changepoints.

-First, minimization of the loss in Equation \ref{dec_loss} with our recommended penalty function can be solved via coordinate descent (implemented using R package \textit{glmnet} \citet{friedman2011regularization}) to produce a path of $\lambda$ values corresponding to different number of changepoints.
+First, minimization of the loss in \eqref{dec_loss} with our recommended penalty function can be solved via coordinate descent to produce a path of $\lambda$ values corresponding to different number of changepoints.
 This path of solutions will express a direct trade-off between goodness-of-fit and the number of changepoints.
-As the number of changepoints increases, the estimated solution $\widetilde{\pmb{\beta}}$ will be fit closer to the posterior mean across time.
+As the number of changepoints increases, the estimated solution $\widetilde{\pmb{\beta}}$ will be closer to the posterior mean across time.

-Second, for each $\lambda$ in the corresponding solution path, we will compute the ``projected posterior" \citep{Woody_2020} to quantify its uncertainty.
+Second, for each $\lambda$ in the corresponding solution path, we will compute the ``projected posterior" \citep{woody2021model} to quantify its uncertainty.
 The key idea behind the projected posterior is to project each MCMC draw from the Bayesian model onto the summary space defined by locations of changepoints.
 For a given value $\lambda$, let $\eta$ denote the time indices which $\{\bigtriangleup^D \widetilde{\beta}_t \neq 0\}$ (i.e. the estimated changepoint locations).
 Initial points $1,\ldots,D$ are automatically included in every $\eta$ as they are unpenalized.
 Let $\pmb{\beta}^{(i)}$ denote the $i$th MCMC draw from the Bayesian model and $\pmb{Z}$ denote the inverse of the $Dth$ difference matrix.
-For $D=1$ or $2$, $\pmb{Z}$ wis defined as:

 Let $\pmb{Z}_{\eta}$ denote the subset of columns of $\pmb{Z}$ indexed by a given $\eta$.
 The $i$th projected posterior is then given by:

 where $\mathbb{T}$ is the transpose operator.
 This projects $\pmb{\beta}^{(i)}$ from each MCMC draw onto the best fitted model given the changepoint estimates.
 In summary, the ``projected posterior" takes a set of changepoint locations and produces the best estimate of $\pmb{\beta}$ for each of the MCMC draws given the changepoint locations.
 This, in turn, allows us to visualize a trade-off between the number of changepoints and the corresponding fit for the posterior estimates.